A Remark on Gelfand Duality for Spectral Triples: Metric and Spin Categories

-where $\text{ab-}\Sf^m_d\text{-spin}:=\Cg(\Mf_d\text{-spin})$.
-The left and right vertical inclusion functors correspond respectively to the embedding in theorem~\ref{th: emb} and to the Connes-Rennie-Varilly anti-equivalence in theorem~\ref{th: co-re}; the horizontal top-left arrow is the inclusion functor described in proposition~\ref{pr: in}.
+where $\text{AS-}\Sf^m_d\text{-spin}:=\Cg(\Mf_d\text{-spin})$.
+The left and right vertical inclusion functors correspond respectively to the embedding described at the beginning of the proof in theorem~\ref{th: eq} and to the anti-equivalence in theorem~\ref{th: co-re}; the horizontal top-left arrow is the inclusion functor described in the course of the proof of theorem~\ref{th: eq}.

 Loosely speaking, one would expect a similar structure to carry over to the general non-commutative setting, relating subcategories of ``spin-preserving'' morphisms in $\Sf^m$ and ``metric-preserving'' morphisms in $\Sf^0_{Ire}$.
 However, in general things might be more complicated.
 For the time being, we just mention the following result, omitting the (easy) details of the proof.